What We Believe

 Sola Scriptura

 We believe the Bible is the written word of God, inspired by the Holy Spirit and without error in the original manuscripts.
-The Bible is the revelation of God’s truth and is infallible and authoritative in all matters of faith and practice.
+The Bible is infallible and authoritative in all matters of faith and practice.

 Sola Fide